 Kentucky Squatters Rights

-Still, this timeline matters big time when you’re figuring out how to sell a house with a squatter in Louisville, KY.
+Still, this timeline matters big time when figuring out how to sell a house with a squatter in Louisville, KY.
 Why?
 Because buyers will freak out if your squatter is getting close to that magic number.

 When Squatters Can Make an Adverse Possession Claim